burtonmars/Ambient-Focus/README.md

 ## Ambient Focus

 Ambient Focus is a NextJS web app that allows users to layer ambient sounds to create soundscapes that transform their atmosphere in a positive way.
-The app was inspired by a project I saw on another developer's [portfolio](https://lmssieh.com/).
-While the idea was borrowed, the design and code are 100% my own (not counting snippets from chatGPT and copilot ofcourse).

 There were many challenges in creating this app, as I had never incorporated audio into a web app before.
 I found the use-sound react hook was a relatively easy way to allow users to play, pause, stop, and adjust volume of the sounds on the app.
 Another major challenge is the long loading time and I am currently attempting to find ways to reduce the time it takes to load the sound player.